amosjyng/yin/README.md

 # YIN

 Yin is a rudimentary, experimental knowledge base.
-This is inspired by [Scone](https://github.com/sfahlman/scone), but is not meant to be a replacement or clone of Scone and its functionality.
+It is inspired by [Scone](https://github.com/sfahlman/scone), but is not meant to be a replacement/clone of Scone and its functionality.

 ## Functionality